shravan20/LearningResources/programming-languages/python/README.md

      - [Talk Python To Me](https://talkpython.fm/) : A podcast on Python and related technologies
      - [Test & Code](https://testandcode.com/) :Python Testing for Software Engineering Because Software Engineering should include more testing
      - [The Real Python Podcast](https://realpython.com/podcasts/rpp/) : Python Tips, Interviews, and More

+- #### Books
+    -  [Dive into Python 3](https://diveintopython3.net/) : Dive Into Python 3 covers Python 3 and its differences from Python 2.
+Compared to Dive Into Python, it’s about 20% revised and 80% new material.
+    -  [Invent with Python](https://inventwithpython.com/) : Invent with Python by Al Sweigart, he is a professional software developer who teaches programming to kids and adults.
+Sweigart has written several bestselling programming books for beginners
+    -  [Think Python](https://greenteapress.com/wp/think-python/) : Think Python is an introduction to Python programming for beginners.
+It starts with basic concepts of programming, and is carefully designed to define all terms when they are first used and to develop each new concept in a logical progression.
+    -  [Automate The Boring Stuff](https://automatetheboringstuff.com/) : The best part of programming is the triumph of seeing the machine do something useful.
+Automate the Boring Stuff with Python frames all of programming as these small triumphs; it makes the boring fun.